Adam4234/ghostextra/Readme.md

-# GhostLostLevels
+# GhostExtraLevels
-Private Mod for adding extra levels to Ghost Mode from Hitman World Of Assassination
+Mod for adding extra levels to Ghost Mode for Hitman World Of Assassination